ekrich/sbt-scripting/README.md

 [success] Total time: 12 s, completed Aug 23, 2017 2:58:26 PM
 >
 ```
 One other thing in this [build.sbt](https://github.com/ekrich/sbt-scripting/blob/master/build.sbt) needs explaining.
 In **sbt** 1.0.x, `publishLocal` does not like to republish stable artifacts (non -SNAPSHOT) so you can get errors.
-Here we have added `isSnapshot in ThisBuild := true` to basically tell **sbt** to go ahead and overwrite our 1.0 version of *sbt-scripting-lib* if we publish local more than once.
-We have used the `in ThisBuild` version so you have an example that will work in multi-project builds if needed.
-Let's now go ahead and run the script. do the following first to exit sbt.
+Here we have added `isSnapshot in ThisBuild := true` to tell **sbt** to go ahead and overwrite our 1.0 version of *sbt-scripting-lib* if we publish local more than once.
+We have used the `in ThisBuild` scope so you have an example that will work in multi-project builds if needed.
+It is not needed here as this is a simple build.
+Let's now go ahead and run the script.
+Do the following first to exit sbt.

 ```
 > exit